 View sessions by Justin Edinburgh

 Karl Robinson was appointed to his first role, as manager of the MK Dons, on May 10, 2010.
-This was Robinson's first spell in football management and in doing so, he became the youngest manager in English football.
+This was Robinson's first spell in football management and, at that time, he became the youngest manager in English football.

 View sessions by Karl Robinson